Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

 To specify a different database directory possibly for all online file trees where to look for the database file,

---dbrootdir DBDIR.
-Each online file tree corresponding to a subdir of DBDIR will use the database file at DBDIR.
+--dbrootdir <DBDIR>+.
+Each online file tree corresponding to a subdir of some DBDIR will use the database file at DBDIR.
+The closest DBDIR will be used.

-To specify a directory containing database root directories to be used for any contained onlien tree,
+To specify a directory containing database root directories to be used for any contained online tree,

 --dbrootmounr /mnt/user will use